 Combining multiple terms in a search

-When a single term is being entered, and predictive results are generated, the searcher may include a second search term.
+When a single term is being entered, and predictive queries are generated, the searcher may include a second search term.
 This may trigger a new set of predictive queries, with their own set of results which may be assigned scores.

 When the second query term is entered, scores for results of predicted queries based upon those could be combined with the predicted queries from the first term to form a better fit for the searcher.